Fruit Tree Not Producing Fruit? A Practical Pruning Guide for Homeowners

 Common Symptoms

-Low fruit yield despite mature tree age
+Significantly low fruit yield despite tree maturity

-Dense canopy preventing sunlight penetration
+Dense canopy preventing sunlight from reaching inner branches and fruit

 Possible Causes